Ekojoecovenant/Ekojoecovenant/README.md

 # 💫 About Me:
-🔭 I’m currently working on a Movie Database (Just for Movie Details)<br>🌱 I’m currently learning JavaScript
+🔭 I’m currently working on an ecommerce API<br>🌱 I’m currently learning NodeJs, ExpressJs and PostgreSQL

 ## 🌐 Socials: